vitalets/playwright-network-cache/README.md

 #### ✨ Features

 - Automatically cache network requests during test execution
 - Save responses to the filesystem in a clear, organized structure
 - Modify cached responses dynamically during runtime
 - Reuse cached data across multiple test runs
+- Configure TTL to automatically refresh the cache and keep responses up-to-date
 - View response bodies in a pretty formatted JSON
 - No need for manual mocks management
 - No mess with the HAR format — see [motivation](#motivation)

 Example of cache structure:
 ```